Skip to main content

 Apiato is built with testing in mind.
 In fact, support for testing with PHPUnit is included out of the box and a phpunit.xml file is already set up for your application.
 In addition to the testing capabilities provided by Laravel, Apiato enhances the testing experience by including convenient helper methods.
 These methods enable you to write expressive tests for your applications, further enhancing the testing process.
 You can refer to Laravel documentation on HTTP tests for more information on the available testing methods.

-To generate new tests you may use the following interactive commands:
+To generate new tests, you may use the following interactive commands:

-php artisan apiato:generate:test:unit
+php artisan apiato:make:test:unit

-php artisan apiato:generate:test:functional
+php artisan apiato:make:test:functional

-php artisan apiato:generate:test:testcase
+php artisan apiato:make:test:testcase

 Definitions